hodaa/application-backend-artists/README.md

         * show album data `token`, `title`, `description`, and `cover`
         * show related artist with `token` and `name`
         * show related songs with `title` and `length` (in minutes)
-    * Response should be in JSON
-    * Make sure to handle empty results with the correct response